 There’s still much to do and you must have vision as the range will be replaced with cabinets when we add gas our cooktop, the counters and sink are coming up soon.
 And we are working on building a new cabinet for our double wall oven presently.
 Oh the fun!

-Pin and share to inspire others to create things like my faux crate drawers! ♥
+While you’re at it, pin and share to inspire others to create things like my faux crate drawers! ♥

-Coming up next week, I have a fun furniture makeover for you with this dresser.
+Also, coming up next week, I have a fun furniture makeover for you with this dresser.
 It needs a good spankin’, doesn’t it?
 UPDATE: You can see the makeover – it’s done!